Need to know

 Both stores have a wide range of front styles with different colours and materials, so you may be willing to pay more if you have a strong preference for a style on offer at one or the other.

 Note: Ikea's drawers are metal-sided.
-With a Bunnings kitchen, you'd have to upgrade for drawers like this, further adding to the cost, and Ikea's wall cabinets use a suspension rail to help mount them to the wall, while the Bunnings cabinets are screwed directly into the wall.
+With a Bunnings kitchen, customers have the option to upgrade for drawers like this.
+In addition, Ikea's wall cabinets use a suspension rail to help mount them to the wall while the Bunnings cabinets are screwed directly into the wall.
 It's also worth noting that the Bunnings cabinetry has a solid back construction.

 With so many variables for flat-pack kitchens it can be difficult to compare prices.